joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 parallelism over asynchrony, surely it is not -- however we will need *some* answer.
 It's just too damn hard to build robust, secure, and safe concurrent programs, still, to this day, 15 years later.

-I also believe the model of leveraging decades of prior research was fascinating and I'm so happy we took this approach.
+In particular, I'm still conflicted about whether all those type system extensions were warranted.
+Certainly immutability helped with things far beyond safe concurrency.
+And so did the side-effect annotations, as they commonly helped to root out bugs caused by unintended side-effects.
+The future for our industry is a massively distributed one, however, where you want simple individual components composed into a larger fabric.
+In this world, individual nodes are less "precious", and arguably the correctness of the overall orchestration will become far more important.

+The model of leveraging decades of prior research was fascinating and I'm so happy we took this approach.
 I literally tried not to invent anything new.
 I used to joke that our job was to sift through decades of research and attempt to combine them in new and novel ways.
 Although it sounds less glamorous, the reality is that this is how a lot of our industry's innovation takes place; very seldom does it happen by inventing new ideas out of thin air.

 Anyway, there you have it.
 Next up in the series, we will talk about Battling the GC.